-Applicable to RDBMS, ODF, Excel, OOXML, XML, HBase, Cassandra, Neo4j, MongoDB, JSON
+Applicable to RDBMS, ODF, Excel, OOXML, XML, HBase, Cassandra, Neo4j, MongoDB, JSON datastore identity.

-While JPA defines support for application identity only, DataNucleus also provides support for datastore identity.
 With datastore identity you are leaving the assignment of id's to DataNucleus and your class will not have a field for this identity - it will be added to the datastore representation by DataNucleus.
-It is, to all extents and purposes a surrogate key that will have its own column in the datastore.
+It is, to all extents and purposes, a surrogate key that will have its own column in the datastore.
 To specify that a class is to use datastore identity with JPA, you define the metadata as follows or using annotations, for example